adslbarxatov/IOP/docs/index.md

 # 4. Conclusion

 ⁽⁰⁾ Clauses of the Policy derive one from another and guarantee that:
-1. The Lab does not include payments, advertising, hidden and / or unannounced features, uncontrolled updates, de-anonymization features, and other items in Policy Objects that are inconsistent with this Policy.
+1. The Laboratory does not include payments, advertising, hidden and / or unannounced features, uncontrolled updates, de-anonymization features, and other items in Policy Objects that are inconsistent with this Policy.
-2. The Lab welcomes cooperation with users offering assistance or requiring assistance in the development and / or maintenance of the main and / or subsidiary Policy Objects.
+2. The Laboratory welcomes cooperation with users offering assistance or requiring assistance in the development and / or maintenance of the main and / or subsidiary Policy Objects.
-3. Lab, as much as possible, protects members of the Policy Scope from unwanted (unrequested), inappropriate (that aren’t in Policy Scope’s aims) and other malicious effects that may be caused by content and activities described by Regulations.
+3. The Laboratory, as much as possible, protects members of the Policy Scope from unwanted (unrequested), inappropriate (that aren’t in Policy Scope’s aims) and other malicious effects that may be caused by content and activities described by Regulations.
-4. Lab supports all constructive discussions and critics in the Policy Scope.
+4. The Laboratory supports all constructive discussions and critics in the Policy Scope.
-5. Lab supports all thematic content in the Policy Scope
+5. The Laboratory supports all thematic content in the Policy Scope

 &nbsp;